Primary page content

 Please note, candidates who, on application for funding, have already completed approximately half of the required research methods training may be offered 3.5 years of funding, with the first six months used to enhance and complete the required level of training.

-ValueInternational students will be eligible for all UKRI-funded postgraduate studentships for the start of the 2022/23 academic year.
-The award will cover a stipend to support living costs (£17,609 for 2021/22) and tuition fees at the international rate (with funding provided by Goldsmiths and the UKRI).
+ValueInternational students are eligible for all UKRI-funded postgraduate studentships, with the award of a stipend to support living costs (£19,668 for 2022/23) and tuition fees at the international rate (with funding provided by Goldsmiths and the UKRI).

-Year of entry2022.
-Please note that if you have already started doctoral study, you may still be eligible for SeNSS studentship funding providing that, at the start of the SeNSS award, you will have at least 50% of your period of study remaining.
-A student who has started their doctoral studies on a part-time basis is permitted to convert to full-time status upon receipt of an award.
+Year of entry2023.
+Please note that if you have already started doctoral study, you may still be eligible for SeNSS studentship funding providing that, at the start of the SeNSS award, you will have at least 50% of your fundable period of study (which excludes writing-up/completion years) remaining.
+A student who has started their doctoral studies on a part-time basis and is awarded funding is permitted to convert to full-time status from the start of their funding award.

 Goldsmiths students are eligible to apply for funding in the following SeNSS disciplinary pathways: